 - 21st century policing is the focus, with in-depth study of current criminal justice and law enforcement challenges.

 - Law enforcement professionals and public safety organizations have provided input to ensure that the program has a relevant, real-world focus.

 - Faculty is comprised of experienced criminal justice professionals.

 - Tuition discounts are offered for working law enforcement professionals, active duty military and veterans.
 Veterans should confirm that the university accepts G.I.
 Bill® funding and participates in the VA’s Yellow Ribbon Program.

-- Flexible class scheduling makes it possible for you to complete your coursework without interfering with your work or family demands
+- Flexible class scheduling can make it possible for you to complete your coursework without interfering with your work or family obligations

 - The path toward graduation is reasonable in duration, ideally less than two years for a master’s degree.